John Limbert: Bringing Meaning to a “Bunch of Old Clothes”

-Think of an historic event you personally witnessed or experienced first hand.
+Think of a historic event you personally witnessed or experienced firsthand.
 Do you remember what you wore?

 Despite the hardships of captivity, Limbert remained optimistic without bitterness toward the Iranians, noting “I maintained professionalism throughout the ordeal.
 I never became an abuser in return.
 I used what I knew about Iranian social norms, courtesies, and culture to find a way to work with my captors.”
 When they told him, “You never stopped being a diplomat” they meant it as an insult.
 Limbert accepted it as a compliment.